yunojuno/django-simple-scim/README.md

 ## What's in the box?

-As well as the API endpoints to support the use cases above, this package provides endpoints for the following:
+As well as the API endpoints to support the use cases above, this package provides configuration endpoints as defined in the spec (https://datatracker.ietf.org/doc/html/rfc7644#section-4):

-* Resource Schema Representation (for User only)
-* Service Provider Configuration Schema
+* /ServiceProviderConfig - Service Provider Configuration Schema
+* /ResourceTypes - returns the types of resources available (User only)
+* /Schemas - returns all supported schemas (User only)

 It adds a model, `SCIMEvent` that tracks each endpoint event, useful for auditing / testing / debugging.